Lesser celandine – Edibility, distribution, identification

 - Season – January – May – One of the earliest spring leaves.

 Prior to flowering, lesser celandine is one of the milder spring leaves, so excellent for bulking out salads of more pungent leaves like hairy bitter-cress and ramsons.
-As a member of the generally poisonous buttercup family, lesser celandine does contain small levels of toxins so should not be eaten raw in large quantities, and not at all by anyone with a delicate constitution.
-Boiling or steaming the leaves and (substantial) stems or stir-frying like spinach/pak-choi neutralises the toxins and makes for a tasty green vegetable.
+As a member of the generally toxic buttercup family, lesser celandine does contain small levels of toxins so should not be eaten raw in large quantities, and not at all by anyone with health issues.
+Boiling or steaming the leaves and stems or stir-frying like spinach/pak-choi neutralises the toxins and makes for a tasty green vegetable.
 Bulbils can be boiled or roasted and added to salads for crunch.